-Enter on line 15c the total qualified rehabilitation expenditures related to rental real estate activities of the partnership.
-See Form 3468 for details on qualified rehabilitation expenditures.
+Enter on line 15c the total gualified rehabilitation expenditures related to rental real estate activities of the partnership.
+See the Instructions for Form 3468 for details on qualified rehabilitation expenditures.

 Schedule K-1.
-Report each partner's distributive share of qualified rehabilitation expenditures related to rental real estate activities in box 15 of Schedule K-1 using code E. Attach a statement to Schedule K-1 that provides the information and the partner's distributive share of the amounts for lines 10b through 10j and line 10m of Form 3468.
-See the instructions for Form 3468 for details.
+Report each partner's distributive share of qualified rehabilitation expenditures related to rental real estate activities in box 15 of Schedule K-1 using code E. Attach a statement to Schedule K-1 that provides the information and the partner's distributive share of the amounts the partner will need to complete lines 11b through 11j and line 11m of Form 3468.
+See the Instructions for Form 3468 for details.
 If the partnership has expenditures from more than one rental real estate activity, identify on an attachment to Schedule K-1 the amount for each separate activity.
 See Passive Activity Reporting Requirements on page 13.